 Is your receptionist clinically trained to ask me questions?

-They are not clinically trained although work from an algorithm which allows them to seek the most appropriate clinician for your medical problem.
+They are not clinically trained although work from GP approved algorithms which allow them to seek the most appropriate clinician for your medical problem.
 This may be the duty doctor, your usual GP, a specialist GP, nurse or HCA.
 Please provide a short description of your problem to help us direct your query to the most appropriate person.
 Our GPs have mandated that our Patient Navigators (Receprtionists) ask these questions on every call.
 Our Patient Navigators have been fully trained to NHS England Care Navigation standards.

 How can I reorder my repeat medications